techrook/blogAPI/README.md

     blogInfo: {
-        "title": 'elon charges  8$ for blue tick', "description": "elon charges  8$ for blue tick because twitter is loosing daily and wants to change that", "body": 'elon charges  8$ for blue tick because twitter is loosing daily and wants to change that ...', "tags": "tech"
+        "title": 'elon charges  8$ for blue tick', "description": "elon charges  8$ for blue tick because twitter is loosing daily and wants to change that", "body": 'elon charges  8$ for blue tick because twitter is loosing daily and wants to change that. so blue ticks are for sell now. im gonna purchase mine ...', "tags": "tech"
          }
 }